 S. Roy and P. Maji.
 Medical image segmentation by partitioning spatially constrained fuzzy approximation spaces.
 IEEE Transactions on Fuzzy Systems, vol. 28, no. 5, pp. 965–977, 2020.

 K. Gupta, A. Bhavsar, and A. K. Sao.
 A CNN based HEp-2 specimen image segmentation and identification of mitotic spindle type specimens.
-International Conference on Computer Analysis of Images and Patterns.
+International Conference on Computer Analysis of Images and Patterns (CAIP).
 Springer, 2019, pp. 564–575.